burrittresearch/burritt-research/README.md

 # Data Science Portfolio

-## restaurants-johnson-city
-Exploratory data analysis for a new restaurant in downtown Johnson City, Tennessee

 ## Project: Deciding on a New Restaurant for Johnson City, Tennessee

 * Provided data analysis for opening a new restaurant in downtown Johnson City, Tennessee